Buč Kesidi: 2013–2016: Formation and debut album

-The band was formed in 2013. by Luka Racić (guitar, vocals), Zoran Zarubica (drums, backing vocals) and Alen Duš (bass guitar, backing vocals).
+The band was formed in 2013 by Luka Racić (guitar, vocals, keyboards), Zoran Zarubica (drums, vocals) and Alen Duš (bass guitar, backing vocals).
 All three members have known each other from high-school, and have been playing together in various cover bands since 2009, the last one being "Aleksandar Mitrović i bend", which covered former Yugoslavian pop, rock, new wave, and 1960s schlager songs.

 With aspirations to write original songs, Racić, Zarubica and Duš go on to form Buč Kesidi, and start rehearsing the first original songs written by Racić and Zarubica – "Jaa (imam plaan)", "Draga", "Čekam te", "Ne mogu da".
 During this period, the band begin their collaboration with music producer Milan Bjelica, and the recording studio Studio Krokodil, run by Pančevo-based musicians Petar and Vuk Stevanović from the band Ljubičice.

 In November 2015, Buč Kesidi release their first single for the song "Jaa (imam plaan)" with an accompanying music video.
 This release also marks the beginning of the band's collaboration with publishing label Lampshade Media.
-The single is soon followed by their first EP, "Španska serija", released in early 2016. and consisting of the songs "Jaa (imam plaan)", "Draga?" and "Pola pet".
+The single is soon followed by their first EP, "Španska serija", released in early 2016 and consisting of the songs "Jaa (imam plaan)", "Draga?" and "Pola pet".

-The band finished writing and recording their debut album, "Posesivno-ospulsivni hospul", during 2016, and released it on November.
+The band finished writing and recording their debut album "Posesivno-ospulsivni hospul" during 2016, and released it on November.
 The album, as the singles before it, was recorded, engineered, mixed and mastered in Studio Krokodil in Pančevo, written by Buč Kesidi and produced by Milan Bjelica, and has spawned a further four music videos, for the songs "Pola pet", "Stani!!
 Stani!!!" (directed by Duš), "Draga?" and "Kafe aparat".